redhat-cop/infra-ansible/roles/dns/config-dns-server/README.md

 The following dictionary is expected:

-  - dns_data: This list with the nested dictionaries will be used to ensure the DNS server is properly configured and set up for use with the remaining data in this dictionary.
+  - named_config: This dictionary will be used to ensure the DNS server is properly configured.

+> **Note:** This role does **not** configure any views/zones - please use the `manage-dns-zones` for this purpose.

 Example Playbook